Proportional representation: Differences from mixed-member majoritarian system

-Dual-member PR (DMP)
+Dual-member mixed proportional (DMP)

-Another mixed system is dual-member proportional representation (DMP).
+Another MMP type system is dual-member mixed proportional (DMP).
 It is a single-vote system that elects two representatives in every district.
 The first seat in each district is awarded to the candidate who wins a plurality of the votes, similar to FPTP voting.
 The remaining seats are awarded in a compensatory manner to achieve proportionality across a larger region.
 DMP employs a formula similar to the "best near-winner" variant of MMP used in the German state of Baden-Württemberg.
 In Baden-Württemberg, compensatory seats are awarded to candidates who receive high levels of support at the district level compared with other candidates of the same party.
 DMP differs in that at most one candidate per district is permitted to obtain a compensatory seat.
 If multiple candidates contesting the same district are slated to receive one of their parties' compensatory seats, the candidate with the highest vote share is elected and the others are eliminated.
 DMP is similar to STV in that all elected representatives, including those who receive compensatory seats, serve their local districts.
 Invented in 2013 in the Canadian province of Alberta, DMP received attention on Prince Edward Island where it appeared on a 2016 plebiscite as a potential replacement for FPTP, but was eliminated on the third round.
 It was also one of three proportional voting system options on a 2018 referendum in British Columbia.